Fact Sheet

 Overview

-Wildlife, or “zoonotic” diseases are caused by the transfer of pathogens between humans and animals.
-Over 75% of emerging diseases (such as COVID-19) originate in wildlife; their spread is exacerbated by deforestation, wildlife exploitation, development, and poor waste management, all of which increase wild animal-human proximity and the chance of wildlife disease spillover.
-The costs of wildlife diseases to public health are enormous, and tend to fall disproportionately on BIPOC communities, stemming from poor health care access and structural discrimination.
-At the state level, policy options include restrictions on animal trafficking and trade, surveillance/reporting, and sharing of information and response.
+Wildlife, or “zoonotic” diseases, are caused by the transfer of pathogens between animals and humans.
+Over 75% of emerging diseases originate in wildlife.
+Their spread is exacerbated by deforestation, wildlife exploitation, development, and poor waste management, all of which increase wild animal-human proximity and the chance of wildlife disease spillover.
+The costs of wildlife diseases to public health are enormous, and tend to fall disproportionately on BIPOC communities, stemming from poor healthcare access and structural discrimination.
 If states do not take action, wildlife diseases will continue to spread, and future pandemics could be even harder to control.
+Experts identify the One Health approach – a recognition of the interconnections between the health of people, animals, and our shared environment – as one of the best ways to respond to the threat of zoonotic disease.

 Key Points